Amokrane Ould Aoudia

-Amokrane Ould Aoudia (23 November 1924 – 23 May 1959) was a student associated with the PCA in Algiers.
+Amokrane Ould Aoudia (23 November 1924 – 23 May 1959) was a French Algerian student associated with the PCA in Algiers.
 In Paris, he was one of the communist students of the Sorbonne and a member of the PCF; he was also a lawyer for the FLN.

 Biography

 Early life and studies

 Amokrane Ould Aoudia was born in Michelet on 23 November 1924, in a Christianised Kabyle family with a history of going into law.
 His uncle, Boudjemâ Benjamin Ould Aoudia, also a native of Michelet, was a simple shepherd who had been picked up by the White Fathers of Ouaghzen in October 1899 and converted to Catholicism.
 He became a lawyer at the Algiers bar and a member of the "group of 61", the Muslims of the Algerian assembly demanding the right to self-determination.
 Amokrane's father was a public works contractor.
 His mother did not work.

 Amokrane Ould Aoudia first attended school in Ouaghzen, then college in Tizi-Ouzou.
 He was then admitted to the vocational school of Maison-Carrée reserved for the technical education of "natives".
 After World War II, Amokrane Ould Aoudia gave up on becoming an army officer.
 Close to the Algerian Communist Party, he became a boarding school teacher in Algiers and gave private lessons, before enrolling at the faculty of Algiers to study law.